- Call us today on:

 - restrict the employee's ability to start up a business that competes with their ex-employer

-- prevent the employee "poaching" their previous employer's contacts and/or clients provide a time limit on all the restrictions
+- prevent the employee "poaching" your business contacts, clients or employees and provide a time limit on all the restrictions

 - limit the area, geographically speaking to which the restrictive covenants apply.

-Protect your business interests – update your contracts
+Protect your business interests – update your Employment Contracts

 Restricting the use of this information by employees after their employment has ended may be vital to the protection of your business or customer contacts.